PromptSail/prompt_sail/docs/_docs/00-introduction.md

 * [pull the images from Github Container Repository (ghcr.io)](/docs/quick-start-guide/#pull-and-run-the-docker-images-from-ghcr).

-In the next page you will:
+On the next page you will:

 * learn how to run Prompt Sail on your local machine
 * make your first API call to OpenAI